Connecticut Roads - CT 9 NB - North of Middletown

 The asphalt turns to concrete, and the median is getting wider.
 Yes, this is where the CT 9 mainline goes onto its final ramp, but the wide median exists because the 9 freeway was intended to continue on as the I-291 beltway.
 In fact, the interchange is a full stack, and the uppermost ramps (as well as the CT 9 mainline) are unused and gated.
 To see more of this abandoned interchange, click on the link below.

-To the SB lanes, north of Middletown
+To the SB lanes

 To the CT 9/I-84 interchange